 Permeable surfaces, like planters and lawns, can absorb some stormwater when it rains.
 Impermeable surfaces, like driveways and roofs, direct more water to — and impose more costs on — the sewer system.

-The new proposed rate structure is a reallocation of an existing charge and not a new fee.
-If approved, the stormwater charge will increase sewer bills for some customers and decrease them for others, depending on the size and characteristics of a property.
+The new rate structure is a reallocation of an existing charge and not a new fee.
+The stormwater charge will increase sewer bills for some customers and decrease them for others, depending on the size and characteristics of a property.
 The amount of permeable or impermeable surface on each property is a key factor: properties with a large area of impermeable surface are more likely to see an increase in their sewer bill.
 To minimize the immediate impact on our customers’ bills, the stormwater charge will be phased in over a period of seven years.

 Calculate your Bill